MoD freezes all new spending as budgets spiral out of control

 The end of the financial year is often when capital projects in discussion for months finally get signed and sealed, meaning the crunch has come at an especially bad time.

 There have been other signs of budget pressure.
-Some defence officials were told last autumn that only essential travel expenses will be covered by the department and that catering for internal meetings will be scaled back.
+Some defence officials were told last autumn that only essential travel expenses would be covered by the department and that catering for internal meetings would be scaled back.

 Defence experts suggested that the Armed Forces pay increase last year, which cost around £800 million and in effect came out of the capital budget, may help explain the freeze.